samsalmag/GoldenRecipes/README.md

 #### by Sam Salek

 Golden Recipes is a website for anyone to either find recipes or inspiration for meals to cook.
-The site was created as the final project of the summer course ***Dynamiska webbapplikationer 2IS220 76008 VT2023***.
+The site was created as my final project for the summer course ***Dynamiska webbapplikationer 2IS220 76008 VT2023***.

-The site uses the [**TheMealDB**](https://www.themealdb.com/) API to gather and display recipes.
+The website uses the [**TheMealDB**](https://www.themealdb.com/) API to gather and display recipes.

 Golden Recipes is deployed and available at: https://sam-salek.github.io/GoldenRecipes/